SpiderRam/Recipe_Box/README.md

 ~Must have user input validation.

-And the strecth goals were:
+And the stretch goals were:

 ~Utilize Firebase for persistent data storage (consider this basically a requirement).